 Located along British Columbia's Sunshine Coast, Princess Louisa Inlet is often referred to as the Yosemite of the North for good reason: it is considered the best example of a southern fjord in North America.
 This roadless, undeveloped inlet is a premiere destination for boaters, water-sport adventurers and outdoor enthusiasts throughout the Pacific Northwest.

-It is largely unprotected and most of the southern side is now up for sale.
+Earlier this year, part of the southern side was put up for sale.

 Three lots of land covering 4.5 kilometers (three miles) of waterfront and more than 800 hectares (2,000 acres) of pristine watershed in the inlet are up for sale.
-We have signed an exclusive Purchase and Sale Agreement with the vendor, giving us until the end of August before our deal expires.
-The BC Parks Foundation is incredibly concerned about the Inlet's uncertain future, as any development in this delicate ecosystem would be detrimental.
-Your support is urgently needed to preserve this gem of a place - forever.
+We have signed an exclusive Purchase and Sale Agreement with the vendor, and have now raised the necessary funds to move forward with the purchase.

 This is one of Canada's most breathtaking destinations.
 It is home to grizzly bears, mountain goats, eagles, the threatened marbled murrelets, northern goshawk, lichen and moss communities, marine life, and other flora and fauna.

 The Princess Louisa International Society currently helps fund an annual park ranger position in the area, providing long-term stewardship capacity so that your legacy will be looked after into the future.

-Our goal is to permanently protect Princess Louisa Inlet by purchasing the lots and transferring them to BC Parks for convertsion into a Class A Provincial Park, or land trust properties.
+Our goal is to permanently protect Princess Louisa Inlet by purchasing the lots and transferring them to BC Parks for conversion into a Class A Provincial Park, or land trust properties.